data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 ### Creating Categories

 High-poverty schools are defined as public schools where more than 75% of the students are eligible for FRPL.
-According to NCES, 24% of public school students attended high-poverty schools @ncesfrpl.
+According to NCES, 24% of public school students attended high-poverty schools (@ncesfrpl).
 However, different subgroups were overrepresented and underrepresented within the high poverty schools.
 Is this the case for this district?

 ```r